Beautiful summer nights and Finnish tango – a perfect match!

 The competition is the best known and longest running singing competition in popular music in Finland.
 The winners receive much domestic media attention, often recording contracts and most importantly a full national tour for a next year with concerts and dance events as well as the chance to have their own shows at the Tango Festival in the following years.

 Traditionally, on Friday, Finland´s best tango singers will perform with a symphony orchestra at Kisa-Areena.
 Programme and artists for this concert are chosen based on a theme of festival.
 And the theme – it carries the basic heartbeat of the festival, alternating every year.
-2017 Tangofestival celebrated 100 years of Independence in Finland – 2018 it is all about our customers: Our tango (Meidän tango) carries a strong voice of the audience.
-Every performer, every tango at concerts has been chosen from the lists our audience provided us in a survey.
+In 2019 we celebrate the 35th anniversary of Tangomarkkinat.

 Programme & Performers